initialed85/initialed85.github.io/content/posts/how-to-write-code-like-a-dinosaur.md

 long-winded [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands to achieve what the UI can do in mere seconds.

-As with a lot of these arguments, neither party is absolutely correct, each simply gravitates towards one end of the spectrum as a preference because it most gels with their way of thinking.
+As with a lot of these arguments, neither party is absolutely correct, each simply gravitates towards one end of the spectrum as a preference because it most gels with the way they work.

 Probably if we were to be objective and pragmatic, a good developer would have a functional degree of mastery over both approaches thus maximising the tools available to them.